Wondering what to add to oatmeal? These 35 oatmeal add ins are sure to take your warm breakfast bowl to a whole new level!

 4) Fruit butters – Ever pick up a fruit butter from a farmers market and then wonder what to do with it?
 Stirring it into oatmeal can add a lot of flavor!

 5) Shredded coconut – You can find this unsweetened or sweetened, and it adds a nice depth of flavor and texture to any bowl of sweet oatmeal.

-6) Pumpkin puree – Call me basic, but I love a good pumpkin dish during the fall.
-You can mix pumpkin puree into cooked oats, then add spices like cinnamon or a pumpkin spice blend to really add a pop of flavor.
+6) Pumpkin puree – Call me basic, but I love a good pumpkin dish during the autumn months.
+Pumpkin puree makes a fun oatmeal mix in – just add it to cooked oats, then add spices like cinnamon or a pumpkin spice blend for a perfect pop of fall flavor.

 7) Mashed sweet potato or squash – Similar to pumpkin puree, this can add a subtle sweetness to your oatmeal – and boost your Vitamin A consumption!

 8) Shredded carrots – Carrot cake oatmeal anyone?
 Try mixing cooked oats with shredded carrots, raisins, cinnamon, nutmeg, and a little plain greek yogurt.

 9) Shredded zucchini – Shredded zucchini can be a little more watery than carrots.
 I recommend either a) letting it sit on some paper towels first to pull out some liquid before mixing it into your perfectly cooked oatmeal, or b) adding it as-is to just cooked oatmeal that might be a little thick for your liking, and letting it sit for a few minutes – the additional water in the zucchini should help thin out the texture.